kabisa/maji/README.md

 Maji Mobile is a mobile platform development solution, that allows you to quickly create mobile applications for any platform, using web technologies.
 It allows any (Web-)developer to quickly start developing mobile applications for any mobile platform.

 Maji Mobile is not a framework on itself; it generates a ready-to-go project that integrates several frameworks and custom scripts to allow building and running on mobile platforms.
-You can build Maji Mobile Apps for all mobile platforms and you can submit the apps to their respective Stores.
+You can build Maji Mobile apps for all mobile platforms and you can submit the apps to their respective Stores.

 Whether you want to develop for iOS or Android, mobile or tablet, or any of the other mobile platforms, you can use Maji Mobile to develop applications for it.